openedx-unsupported/tubular/README.md

 # tubular
-A repo for edX release pipeline-related scripts.
+A repo for edX release pipeline related scripts.